Firearm violence is a critical public health issue.

 Since its inception in 2022, the Center has awarded $8.5 million to strengthen evidence for preventive and clinical interventions that reduce the incidence and impact of firearm violence and suicide.The 2025 grant awards focus on clinical care models and practices grounded in the realities of healthcare and community settings—integrating prevention, timely intervention, and long-term recovery with community-informed insight and leadership.

-The Center hosts a bimonthly webinar series designed to strengthen the capacity, confidence, and visibility of those advancing solutions to prevent firearm-related violence.
+The Center hosts gatherings featuring experts on topics designed to strengthen the capacity, confidence, and visibility of researchers and community organizations advancing solutions to prevent firearm-related injuries.